-- It’s a hard question, there are so many good songs.
-And I think my answer would be different in a week and a week ago.
 I constantly try to keep myself inspired by different songwriters and poets.
-I also want to mention the Beatles that had a big influence on me when learning to play guitar as a kid, and Patty Griffin, whom in my opinion is one of the greatest songwriters in my time.
+I also want to mention the Beatles, who had a big influence on me when learning to play guitar as a kid, and Patty Griffin, who in my opinion is one of the greatest songwriters of my time."

 Life, love, music

 Music, books, family, friends, travelling – just being alive.
-These are some of the keywords in the life of Kajsa Vala.
-And the people in her band, whom she considers to be family, drives her music:
+These are some of the essentials in the life of Kajsa Vala.
+And the people in her band, whom she considers to be family, drive her music: